 - Bringing value to the reader.

-What is particularly good is that your WeChat account can be linked to your website or WeChat mini-site.
-It also offers a lot of options for customization, has features like auto-reply, WeChat Store.
+What is particularly good is that your WeChat account can be linked to your website or WeChat brochure in a mini-program.
+It also offers a lot of options for customization and has features like auto-reply and WeChat Store.
 Users can get newsletters from you and check all the information about you there in your account, contact you directly for support or even orders.
-Besides, they can do it without leaving the application.

 To sum up, WeChat gives a lot of opportunities for successful promotions due to the following factors: